Clauym/pandas-challenge/README.md

 # Bootcamp Challenge No 4

 This repository contains:

+This file with the conclusions of the analysis.

 The folder PyCitySchools.
     Inside of this you will find:

 1. The folder Resources, which includes:
     -The files students_complete.csv and schools_complete.csv, data sources for the excercise.

-2. The file PyCityschools.jnpy with the code to run.
+2. The file PyCityschoolsfinal.jnpy with the code to run.

-3. This file with the conclusions of the analysis.

 ### PYCITY SCHOOLS ANALYSIS